quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 for clarity.

-When any event from this document is included in a qlog trace, the "protocol_type" qlog array field MUST contain an entry with the value "QUIC".
+When any event from this document is included in a qlog trace, the `protocol_type` qlog array field MUST contain an entry with the value "QUIC".

-When the qlog "group_id" field is used, it is recommended to use QUIC's Original Destination Connection ID (ODCID, the CID chosen by the client when first contacting the server), as this is the only value that does not change over the course of the connection and can be used to link more advanced QUIC packets (e.g.,
+When the qlog `group_id` field is used, it is recommended to use QUIC's Original Destination Connection ID (ODCID, the CID chosen by the client when first contacting the server), as this is the only value that does not change over the course of the connection and can be used to link more advanced QUIC packets (e.g.,